TRANSLATOR SIMULATION SOFTWARE

 We strongly recommend that, before running simulations, you read the following:

 Bartley J. Madden and Donn DeMuro.
-2024.
-“Bridging the Gap Between Accounting Returns and Economic Returns.”
-SSRN working paper and currently under review at a journal.
+“Bridging the Gap Between Accounting Returns and Economic Returns.”scheduled for open access publication at the end of September, 2025, Journal of Applied Corporate Finance.
+For an earlier SSRN working paper, click here

 The Translator simulation software uses a Python interface connected to a comprehensive calculation engine that coordinates economic inputs, which drive long-term performance of the simulated firm.
 Detailed financial statements are calculated consistent with a selected inflation environment.